Newman Centre, Toronto

 Newman Centre is the Roman Catholic university chaplaincy for the University of Toronto.
 It is housed in what was the home of Wilmot Deloui Matthews.
-It is located at the corner of Hoskin Avenue and St. George Street, across from the Robarts Library on the University of Toronto campus.
+It is located at the corner of Hoskin Avenue and St. George Street, across from the Robarts Library on the University of Toronto's St. George campus.
 It is under the direction of the Archdiocese of Toronto and is associated with the neighbouring St. John Henry Newman Catholic Church.

 Site history

 Construction

 The structure was built in 1890-1891 by the Canadian businessman "The Barley King of Canada" Wilmot Deloui Matthews, designed by Toronto architect David Roberts.
 It is constructed of red clay, terra-cotta bricks, plum-coloured Credit Valley sandstone and pressed terra-cotta decorative elements.
 In 1899, to celebrate his daughter's wedding, Matthews hired architect George M. Miller and sculptor Gustav Hahn to design an Art Nouveau ballroom in the house.
 In 1900, a larger kitchen was added.
 Later expansions would see an upper floor and basement being converted to create more living space.

 Originally, there was a coach house adjacent to it.
-The coach house was later replaced by St. Thomas Aquinas Church.
+The coach house was later replaced by St. Thomas Aquinas Church, which was later rededicated to John Henry Newman after his canonization in 2019.